TitusLee2000/Discord-Bot-Documentation/docs/taskOne.md

 ### Steps:

-1. Create a folder on your desktop or your desired location and name it 'reminderBot'
+1. Create a folder on your desktop or your desired location and name it `reminderBot`

 1. Open VSCode

-1. Click on 'files' in the top left corner, naviagte to 'Open Folder', and browse to the folder you've just created.
+1. Click on 'files' in the top left corner, naviagte to 'Open Folder', and browse till you find our folder `reminderBot`.
 Then open it

-1. To install the Python extension click onf the extention icon on the left tab or use command `ctrl + shift + x`
+1. To install the Python extension click on the extention icon on the left tab or use command `ctrl + shift + x`

 ??? info "Python Extention"